Red Cabbage and Chicken Asian Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Red Cabbage and Chicken Asian Salad is perfect for low-carb diets or the original South Beach Diet, as long as you use an approved sweetener to sweeten the dressing.
-For low-carb diets or the South Beach Diet use low-sugar peanut butter for the dressing.
+This Asian Red Cabbage Salad with Chicken is perfect for low-carb diets or for the original South Beach Diet, as long as you use an approved sweetener for the dressing.
+For low-carb diets or South Beach use low-sugar peanut butter.
 (Peanut butter labeled “natural” is usually low in sugar.)

 Find More Recipes Like This One: